Ontario Trout Opener: 12 Tips For A Successful Trout Opener

 Have a game plan and be prepared for what the fish are doing.

-Tip 11 -Don’t Lose
+Tip 11 – Don’t Lose You Access

 Every landowner I’ve talked to over the last 36 years, and that’s a lot of landowners, all tell me that they don’t hate fishermen because many of them fish themselves, they just hate the garbage left in their backyards by the idiots.
 HAVE SOME RESPECT GUYS!

 For you good smart anglers that want to save your spots, your net makes a great way to carry out the garbage from those few lazy morons.
-I do this regularly and soon most of my favorite spots become garbage free.
+I do this regularly, and soon, most of my favorite spots become garbage-free.

 12. BONUS TIP – Know What Bait To Use

 If they want eggs and you use spoons you may be out of luck, be prepared and have enough of the good baits that you will surely have what they want.
+Check out my latest article on the best baits for trout, and the article on the best baits for steelhead.

 And if you think you can just go to your cupboard and grab that can of corn and go catch some trout, dude, just stay home because you aren’t going to catch anything anyways.